- Location: Oregon

 Additionally, keep in mind that drivers must provide proof of financial responsibility.
 Purchasing a car insurance policy is normally the most effective way to satisfy this requirement.
 Visit our Insurance Center to learn more about how to find a policy that provides the coverage you need at a price you can afford.

-Renewing your license is simple and inexpensive, and extends driving privileges for eight years at a time.
+Renewing your license is simple and inexpensive, and extends driving privileges for 8 years at a time.
 You can see if your license is valid by requesting a copy of your driving record or checking the listed expiration date.

 NOTE: To learn how to renew a commercial license, visit our CDL section.